 At the Law Office of Kattina V. Barsik, Esq., a significant part of our law practice consists of answering questions from clients and potential clients.
 Below are some of the most common concerns included in conversations with our attorney, Kattina Barsik.

 What is a copyright?

 A copyright is a form of legal protection that automatically applies to any original work of authorship that is fixed in a tangible medium.
-Copyrightable works include books, articles, songs, photographs, sculptures, choreography, sound recordings, and motion pictures.
-Tangible media include paper, canvas, film, and digital formats.
+Copyrightable works include books, articles, songs, photographs, sculptures, choreography, sound recordings and motion pictures.
+Tangible media includes paper, canvas, film and digital formats.
 “Fixed” means that others can access it in its tangible form.
-A haiku scrawled on a napkin can meet the standard of fixed, but a melody that exists only in someone’s head or an unsaved document on a computer is not yet fixed.
-Copyrights protect a creator’s rights to exclusively reproduce, distribute, perform, or display a work.
+A haiku scrawled on a napkin can meet the standard of fixed, but a melody that exists only in someone’s head or in an unsaved document on a computer is not yet fixed.
+Copyrights protect a creator’s rights to exclusively reproduce, distribute, perform or display a work.

 Is copyright registration required?

 Copyright registration is not required to establish a copyright; a copyright attaches as soon as an original work is created in tangible form.
-At that point, copyright owners can start using the copyright symbol © as an added measure of protection.
-Copyright owners can also transfer all or part of their rights to someone else through licenses, assignments, and other types of transfers.
+At that point, copyright owners can start using the copyright symbol (©) as an added measure of protection.
+Copyright owners can also transfer all or part of their rights to others through licenses, assignments and other types of transfers.

 What are the benefits of registering a copyright?

 If someone steals your work, then it can be difficult to prove damages arising from copyright infringement, and you won’t be able to file a copyright infringement lawsuit if you have not registered your copyright.
 Registering an original work with the U.S. Copyright Office with the Library of Congress provides many benefits, such as the ability to sue for damages of up to $150,000 and attorneys’ fees in cases of willful infringement.

 How long does a copyright last?